CAuDri/hitobito-dev/README.md

 docker-compose up
 ```

 5. Wait for the server to start (this might take a couple of minutes).
-You can access the server at `http://localhost:3000/` in your browser.
+You can access the server via [http://localhost:3000/](http://localhost:3000/).

 ### Login
-(After initial database setup)
+(Following initial database setup)

 1. Open the rails console in the running rails container
 ```bash